 Having rhubarb in your garden might be nice for you to enjoy in a sweet pie or freshly made rhubarb jam, but don’t let your dog have a taste as rhubarb can cause vomiting, diarrhea and for some dogs even kidney failure.

-If your dog has eaten any of the above you should always always ALWAYS contact your vet to get the right advice in your specific situation.
+If your dog has eaten any of the above toxic food for dogs you should always always ALWAYS contact your vet to get the right advice in your specific situation.